kamaji-xl/File-Storage-Microservice/README.md

 	- If you are on mac or Linux then you can ignore this.

+> [!note]
-> [!note] If you have already installed docker desktop before WSL.
+> If you have already installed docker desktop before WSL.
 > - **DO NOT INSTALL WSL WITH** `wsl --install`
-> - Instead use `wsl --list --verbose` to get a list of available distros.
+> - Instead, use `wsl --list --verbose` to get a list of available distros.
 > 	- Then run `wsl -d <DistroName>`.
 > 	- Ubuntu-24.04 is recommended.